 The expert working party addressed all comments and presented the new guidance version in the “90th meeting of representatives of Member States Competent Authorities for the implementation of Regulation (EU) No 528/2012 concerning the making available on the market and use of biocidal products” in December 2020.
 The guidance was then revised in response to comments from meeting participants.
 The finalized guidance covering break back/snap traps (Part A) is linked under “Publications”.

-The extension of the guidance by other trap types (e.g. electronic traps) and a pan-European certification system of rodent traps will be discussed further at a workshop in the end of 2021.
+The extension of the guidance by other trap types (e.g. electronic traps) and a pan-European certification system of rodent traps will be discussed further at a workshop presumably in the end of 2022.

 Background information and documents

 The outcomes of the group discussions are summarized in the workshop reports, which are linked under “Publications”.
 List of participants, the welcome addresses as well as the transcripts of all presentations of the 1st workshop are attached to the concerning report.
 The presentations held during the 1st workshop (A) and 2nd workshop (B) can also be downloaded from this website under “Documents”.